 When all the different elements are introduced into a snooker break and executed correctly, you should achieve a very tactical and defensive break.

 One that leaves your opponent in a difficult position as the red balls are hampered behind one of the colors on the baulk line.
-This will require your opponent to reply with an equally impressive shot to put you in you at a disadvantage.
+This will require your opponent to reply with an equally impressive shot to put you at a disadvantage.

 There is no question about it, how to break in snooker like a pro will require a lot of practice and failed attempts before you can be confident in producing the goods time and time again.